 This is the delicate balance that is now under threat.
 Part of this threat is explicit, visible, and familiar.
 As newspapers regularly report, there is a rising level of social discomfort with the very fact of a Putin balance in the first place, no matter what the benefit – that is, with the stony reality that third-party advertisers ‘out there’ can now know so much about me in such minute detail from so many sources that my privacy is irreparably compromised.
 Understandably, much research is now devoted to understanding, for different user segments, just how far such discomfort has already spread and what choices it is likely to prompt.

 But there is also a part of the threat that is more subtle and much harder to see, but perhaps even more disruptive and dangerous.
 The challenge it poses is not so much to advertisers and the fees they pay to social media companies, as it is to the internal operations of the social media companies themselves.
 It did not emerge, gradually, from slow, easily trackable changes in social attitudes and preferences, but rapidly from quick recent improvements in data analytics and the technologies that support them.
+It is also possible to purchase YouTube views.
 And although there are well-developed streams of research relevant to understanding it, they have not yet been urgently brought to bear on these specific challenges.

 As user communities grow in size and user activity increases in volume, the digital footprints left behind generate ever-better data that, in turn, social media companies use to personalise the kind of content specific users see, as well as the order in which they see it.
 This filtering is essential.
 Without it, users would be so inundated with content that their online experience would be, at best, confusing and, more likely, unpleasant.
 As a practical matter, the choices implicit in such filtering for so many people are not – and cannot be – made by live humans.
 They are instead created by proprietary algorithms that users never see and of which they are largely unaware.
 This, too, is part of the Putin balance.
 When it works, users are sufficiently pleased with the personalised flow of content that reaches them that they do not much concern themselves with the unseen algorithms that control it.